 The look and style of sisterlocks will ultimately depend on the texture of your hair.

 Before I finally took the leap of faith that would turn out to be one of the best decisions I’d made so far ever, I’d done a ton (literally years worth) of research.
-I knew that once I went there, for the hefty price of 600 dollars so worth it, there would be no turning back.
+I knew that once I went there, for the hefty price of 600 dollars, there would be no turning back.
 The first and only person I knew with sisterlocks was a girlfriend I had in college, and I loved, loved, loved her locks.
 If you’re considering locks, you can always leave questions in the comments for me to answer.

 Initial Contact: The Consultation

 When I went for my initial consultation for sisterlocks, I’d already decided that it was a done deal.
 I arrived at my consultation with a down payment in hand.
 This is not required, however, $600 was too much for me to pay in one sitting (and I’m not embarrassed to say that) but it is something I definitely knew I wanted—money I was very willing to pay.
 I was extremely excited about this journey.

 I’d requested a mixture of small to medium-sized locks as I’d like this type much better and my hair is considerably thick.
 It took about 12 hours for complete installation.
 At the time of installation my hair was about two (plus) inches long, which brings me to a “just a part of the process” con.
 At this length, you can expect that some will come undone, particularly if you keep your hand in your hair as much as I did.
 So, first rule of installation, refrain from running your fingers through your newly crocheted locks (no matter how tempting it may be).